pschloss/nkidsfarm.github.io/diary/_posts/2016-05-26-annual-open-house.md

 ***Now, on to upcoming events!***

-**Eight Kids Farm Open House:** Saturday, June 4th 10-noon.
+**Nine Kids Farm Open House:** Saturday, June 4th 10-noon.
 Come and see the lambs, piglets, and all the other animals!
 Pet a lamb, bottle feed a calf, and see how we rotationally graze the animals to improve the fertility and carrying capacity of the soil.
 5420 Farrell Rd.
 Dexter MI.
 48130.

 Washtenaw County 4-H Fair: Sunday, July 24-Friday, July 29.
 Fairgrounds are on Ann Arbor-Saline Rd. in Saline.